eggsyntax/vaulisp/README.md

     clj -M -m egg.vaulisp

+or for a REPL which also starts an [nREPL server](https://nrepl.org/nrepl/0.8/usage/server.html#using-clojure-cli-tools):

+    ./vau

 Coming later: run a vaulisp file or open a repl in the context of such a file.

 Basic functions gradually being added.
 See `egg.vaulisp/global-env` for the set